eclipse-ee4j/cargotracker/VS_Code/readme.md

 # Visual Studio Code

-This section outlines how to set up the application in the Visual Studio Code.
+This section outlines how to set up the application in Visual Studio Code.

 ## Prerequisites